Hitman 3: Critical reception

-Hitman 3 received "generally favorable" reviews, according to review aggregator Metacritic.
+Hitman 3 received "generally favorable" reviews, according to review aggregator platform Metacritic.
 It has been considered by some critics to be the best entry in the series and one of the greatest stealth games of all time.
 The game was praised for its gameplay loop, creativity, and level design.
 It was the best-reviewed game in the series.

 Nick Statt from The Verge praised Hitman 3 for being a cohesive and accessible experience, stating that "IOI has meticulously crafted ways to teach even the most bumbling, haphazard players how to become Agent 47 in mind and body".
 He compared the game's levels to puzzles, writing that often invites players to understand its gameplay systems and exploit them in order to find success.
 He praised the game for allowing players to experiment with different approaches, making Hitman 3 a "memorable and darkly comedic experience".
 Edwin Evans-Thirlwell from Eurogamer wrote that Hitman 3 was most rewarding when observing the patterns of the game's systems and strategising novel plans, although he was disappointed that it does not react to the player's actions in a significant way after a target has been killed.
 While Jeff Cork from Game Informer liked the slow pacing and approach to level design, he felt that Hitman 3 was unlikely to convince players unimpressed with previous games.
 Luke Reily, writing for IGN, wrote that "the slow-burn thrill of these games comes from planning, patience, and hiding in plain sight", and the game "rewards rational thinking over rushing", while accommodating players who enjoy more action-packed games.
 Russ Frushtick from Polygon wrote that Hitman 3 frequently contrasted "predictable assassin-y stuff with true nonsense", and that the pairing of both seriousness and absurdity resulted in "high comedy".

 Some critics compared the Dartmoor level, which features an optional murder-mystery, to the film Knives Out.